flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-planning/disco.md

 - Between the STAR and the selected approach.

 !!! tip ""
     Approaches that are radar vectored without a MANUAL will also have a discontinuity by design.
-Please be aware of these approaches and follow the principles outlined below.
+Please be aware of these approaches and follow the principles outlined further below.

 Ideally, the NAV mode automatically reverts to the HDG (TRK) mode and pilots should follow ATC guidance (if on network) or use the DIR TO function to proceed to the next waypoint on your flight plan.